Dubai’s Parkin Partners with charge&go for 200 Ultra-Fast EV Chargers Starting October 2025

 When will the first EV fast chargers be available in Dubai?

-The first 20 ultra-fast DC charging stations will launch in October 2025.
+The first 20 ultra-fast DC charging stations will launch in October 2025 as part of the Parkin-charge&go partnership.

 How long will it take to charge an EV at these new stations?

-Charging will take under 30 minutes at the new DC fast chargers.
+Charging sessions will complete in under 30 minutes at the new DC fast-charging stations, significantly faster than conventional AC chargers.

 How many chargers will be installed in total?